 Description

 The Southern Photometric Local Universe Survey (S-PLUS) is an ongoing survey mapping about 9300 square degrees of the southern sky with an optical 12-band narrow and broadband photometric system sing a dedicated 0.8m telescope (T80S) at Cerro Tololo, Chile.
 The T80S telescope is equipped with an optical imager, the T80Cam, whose detector is a 9232 x 9216 10μm-pixel array.
 The telescope plate scale at the detector is 0.55 arcsec/pixel and the FoV of the camera is 1.4 x 1.4 deg.
 The CCD is read out with 16 amplifiers organized in an 8 x 2 array.
-The unique (Javalambre) photometric system used for S-PLUS includes 5 Sloan-like filters and 7 narrow-band filters that cover prominent stellar spectral features: [OII], Ca H+K, Hδ, G-band, Mgb Triplet, Hα and the Ca Triplet, allowing determination of percent-level accurate photo-z's up to z ~ 0.4 (Molino et al. 2020) and detailed element abundances for millions of sources.
-The S-PLUS main drives include the large-scale structure of the universe at low redshift, the star formation in and around nearby galaxies, quasar searches, transients and variable sources, searches for low-metallicity stars and Milky Way science in general.
-More details about the first data release (DR1) are available in Mendes de Oliveira et al. (2019) as well as more details about the second data release might be found in Almeida-Fernandes et al. (2021).
+The Javalambre photometric system used for S-PLUS includes 5 Sloan-like filters and 7 narrow-band filters that cover prominent stellar spectral features: [OII], Ca H+K, Hδ, G-band, Mgb Triplet, Hα and the Ca Triplet, allowing determination of percent-level accurate photo-z's up to z ~ 0.6 (Lima et al. 2022) and detailed element abundances for millions of sources.
+The S-PLUS main drives include the large-scale structure of the universe at low redshift, the star formation in and around nearby galaxies, quasar searches, transients, and variable sources, searches for low-metallicity stars, and Milky Way science in general.
+More details about the first data release (DR1) are available in Mendes de Oliveira et al. (2019) as well as more details about the second data release can be found in Almeida-Fernandes et al. (2022), while the DR3 didn't get an individual paper, but information can be retrieved from both Almeida-Fernandes et al. (2022) and Herpich et al. (2024).
 The DR1 contains 80 Stripe-82 fields observed during the scientific validation process plus other 90 fields of the same region obtained during regular operation time.
-The DR2 consists of 514 tiles covering an area of 950 square degrees (includes DR1 tiles).
+The DR2 consists of 514 tiles covering an area of 950 square degrees (including DR1 tiles).
+DR4 contains the areas of all previous releases with additional tiles covering around 3000 sq deg, and is described in Herpich et al. (2024).
 The data has been fully calibrated using a new photometric calibration technique suitable for the new generation of wide-field multi-filter surveys.
-This technique consists of a χ2 minimisation to fit synthetic stellar templates to already calibrated data from other surveys, eliminating the need for standard stars and reducing the survey duration time by about 15%.
+This technique consists of a χ2 minimization to fit synthetic stellar templates to already calibrated data from other surveys, eliminating the need for standard stars and reducing the survey duration time by about 15%.

-The total filter transmission curves, obtained by the convolution of the filter transmission curves with a model of the atmospheric transmission (using the ESO sky model calculator version 1.4.3), plus the efficiency of the CCD and the mirror reflectivity curves, are available on the project website.
+The total filter transmission curves, obtained by the convolution of the filter transmission curves with a model of the atmospheric transmission (using the ESO sky model calculator version 1.4.3), plus the efficiency of the CCD and the mirror reflectivity curves, are available on the project website and fully described in Mendes de Oliveira et al. (2019) and Herpich et al. (2024).

-The splus_dr2.main, splus_dr1.stripe82, and splus_edr.stripe82 tables have all been crossmatched against our default reference datasets within a 1.5 arcsec radius, nearest neighbor only.
+The splus_dr4.psf, splus_dr2.main, splus_dr1.stripe82, and splus_edr.stripe82 tables have all been crossmatched against our default reference datasets within a 1.5 arcsec radius, nearest neighbor only.
 These tables will appear with x1p5 in their name in our table browser.
-Example: splus_dr2.x1p5__main__gaia_dr3__gaia_source.
+Example: splus_dr4.x1p5__psf__gaia_dr3__gaia_source.

 S-PLUS filters summary | |||